AndrasKovacs/smalltt/README.md

   permit approximate solutions, and Agda does not.
 - Another property is how **optimistic** the approximation algorithm is.
-A very optimistic algorithm might do the following: if we have identical defined head symbols on sides, first try to unify spines, and then retry with unfolding if that fails.
-This algorithm expects that unifiable values near by, i.e. reachable after few reductions.
-The downside of unbounded optimism is that the recursive backtracking can cause massive slowdown when unifiable values are not in fact near.
+A very optimistic algorithm might do the following: if we have identical defined head symbols on sides, first we try to unify spines, and if that fails we retry with unfolding.
+This algorithm expects that unifiable values are nearby, i.e. reachable after few reductions.
+The downside of unbounded optimism is that recursive backtracking can cause massive slowdown when unifiable values are not in fact near.

 Smalltt
 - Does not allow approximate meta solutions.